-The honors track major with a concentration in Italian Studies consists of 33 credits or 11 courses, including all the requirements for the major in Italian with a concentration in Italian Studies, a GPA in the major of at least 3.6, plus a substantial final essay, to be written for a graduate course or for ROIT 58000, Honors Thesis Direction, which will constitute the 11th course.
+The honors track major with a concentration in Italian Studies consists of 33 credits or 11 courses, including all the requirements for the major in Italian with a concentration in Italian Studies, a GPA in the major of at least 3.7, plus a substantial final essay, to be written for a graduate course or for ROIT 58000, Honors Thesis Direction, which will constitute the 11th course.
 The course or topic will be selected in consultation with the student's advisory committee for the major.
 All honors track majors should enroll in ROIT 53000 Italian Seminar in the fall semester of the year they write their thesis.
-No students will be accepted to the honors track after September 15 of their senior year.
+Interested students should contact the DUS or Associate DUS in Italian by October 15th of their senior year.